robin-mu/EDGE/Wiki/Speed-and-Acceleration.md

 When moving as a minicube, `speed` is instantly set to 16384 with no acceleration.
 With such a high speed, it is possible that `angle_speed` becomes greater than 45056* (`0xB000`), in which case it is not increased by `speed` anymore.

-Minicube movement also shows that `speed` is not proportional to the amount of steps per seconds: Normal cube movement at 8192 speed takes 6 ticks per step, while minicube movement at 16384 speed takes 4 ticks per step.
+Minicube movement also shows that `speed` is not proportional to the number of steps per second: Normal cube movement at 8192 speed takes 6 ticks per step, while minicube movement at 16384 speed takes 4 ticks per step.
 Since the minicube has to complete three steps per block, moving as a normal cube with fullspeed is twice as fast as moving as a minicube:

 |                 | Normal Cube | Minicube |